-Managers and practitioners are passionate and committed to the service they provide.
+Inspired and dynamic leadership and management drives the continuous improvement that takes place.
+All practitioners and managers are passionate and committed to the service they provide.
 They work incredibly hard to keep up to date and maintain the outstanding practice within the setting.
 They share the same vision for continued development and systems for ongoing self-evaluation are effective in identifying a detailed plan for future developments.
 Managers have an excellent overview of the curriculum through the meticulous monitoring of the educational programmes.
 Planning and assessment are checked to make sure they are consistent and precise.
 The manager consistently takes account of children's and parents' views, thoughts and feelings, to guide and inform practice.
 They are encouraged to share their comments through regular questionnaires and ongoing discussion.
 As a result, they are fully involved in affecting change in this exemplary setting.
-The registered provider and inspirational management team pursue excellence in all areas and provide dynamic leadership for the setting.
-They have consistently high expectations for the quality of care learning and development offered to all children.
+The inspirational management team pursue excellence in all areas and provide dynamic leadership for the setting.
+They have consistently high expectations for the quality of care, learning and development offered to all children.
 Procedures and documentation are robustly reviewed and updated to ensure that all requirements of the Statutory framework for the Early Years Foundation Stage are exceptionally well met.